thomashodgkinson1987/gridtest/PROJECT_OVERVIEW.md

 ### Managing Metadata (`PLAN.md`, `NOTES.md`)

-To keep the `develop` branch history clean and contextually relevant, changes to metadata files are committed as part of the feature lifecycle, not in separate commits.
+To keep the `develop` branch history clean and contextually relevant, changes to metadata files are committed as part of the feature lifecycle.

-1.  **Start of Task:** On a new feature branch, the *first commit* should be an update to `PLAN.md`, marking the current parent task as `[Doing]`.
+1.  **Start of Task:** On a new feature branch, the **first commit** must be a `docs(plan)` commit that moves a task from the `Upcoming Tasks` section to the `Current Task` section in `PLAN.md`.
-2.  **During Task:** As individual `Action` or `Branch` sub-tasks are completed, they should be marked `[Done]` in `PLAN.md`.
-These changes can be committed along with the relevant code.
-3.  **End of Task:** Before merging, the *final commit* on the feature branch should be a `docs(plan)` commit.
-This commit's sole purpose is to update `PLAN.md` by marking the parent task and all remaining sub-tasks (like the `Git` step) as `[Done]`.
+2.  **End of Task:** Before merging, the **final commit** on the feature branch should be another `docs(plan)` commit.
+This commit's sole purpose is to move the task from `Current Task` to the `Completed Tasks` section.
-4.  **Squash and Merge:** When the feature branch is squashed and merged, all changes—including the initial and final plan updates—are bundled into a single, clean commit on `develop`.
+3.  **Squash and Merge:** When the feature branch is squashed and merged, all changes—including the initial and final plan updates—are bundled into a single, clean commit on `develop`.
 This ensures the plan always reflects the state of the codebase at the time of the merge.

-## 5. Directory Structure
+### Directory Structure

 The project is organized into the following key directories: